dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The *dimension* query parameter defines which dimensions (table columns) should be included in the response.
 It can optionally be constrained with items.
-The *filter* query parameter defines which items and dimensions (table columns) should be used as filter for the response.
+The *filter* query parameter defines which items and dimensions (table columns) should be used as a filter for the response.

 For the organisation unit dimension, the response will contain data associated with the organisation unit and all organisation units in the